Understanding MCP Tools

 Best Practices

 Start with built-in tools.
-The ticket and interaction tools cover most needs.
+The 59 built-in tools cover research, tickets, interactions, resources, and secrets.

 Limit tool access.
 Only give agents the tools they actually need.